 Guar is a Bihar state animal.
-It is also called an India Bison and found in south and southeast Asia.
+It is also called an India Bison and is found in south and southeast Asia.
 Gaur lives in evergreen forests or semi-evergreen forests in a small herd.

 They have a huge head, deep massive body, and sturdy limbs, Gaur is the largest species among the wild cattle.
 In Malaysia, it is known by Seladang and in Myanmar Pyaung.
-It is also known by Gayal (Bos frontalis) or Mithun.
+It is also known as Gayal (Bos frontalis) or Mithun.

 State Bird Of Bihar: House Sparrow

 House Sparrow is the state bird of Bihar.
 It is not restricted to any particular area; house Sparrow is found in most parts of the world.
-It the most widely distributed wild bird in the world.
+It is the most widely distributed wild bird in the world.

 It can be seen in many regions such as Europe, a large part of Asia, Australasia, Africa, and the Americas.